OpenSTEF/openstef/_sources/community.rst.txt

 For contributing in code have a look at the `contributing guidelines <https://github.com/OpenSTEF/.github/blob/main/CONTRIBUTING.md>`_.

-If you found a bug or would like to request a feature please open an issues `here <https://github.com/OpenSTEF/openstef/issues>`_
+If you found a bug or would like to request a feature please open an issue `here <https://github.com/OpenSTEF/openstef/issues>`_

-During the bi-weekly refinement we refineme open issues.
+During the bi-weekly refinement we refine open issues.
 This meeting is open for anyone that is interested, more details and meeting links can be found `here <https://wiki.lfenergy.org/display/OS/Biweekly+Refinement>`_

 Support
 -------
-Not found what you are looking for?
+Can't find what you are looking for?
 See possibilities for getting community Support `here <https://github.com/OpenSTEF/.github/blob/main/SUPPORT.md>`_.
-Or post your question in the `openSTEF teams channel <https://teams.microsoft.com/l/team/19%3ac08a513650524fc988afb296cd0358cc%40thread.tacv2/conversations?groupId=bfcb763a-3a97-4938-81d7-b14512aa537d&tenantId=697f104b-d7cb-48c8-ac9f-bd87105bafdc>`_.
+Or post your question in the `OpenSTEF teams channel <https://teams.microsoft.com/l/team/19%3ac08a513650524fc988afb296cd0358cc%40thread.tacv2/conversations?groupId=bfcb763a-3a97-4938-81d7-b14512aa537d&tenantId=697f104b-d7cb-48c8-ac9f-bd87105bafdc>`_.